I Let OpenClaw Migrate Its Own Secrets to Bitwarden

 The Meta Moment

-The part I find genuinely interesting: OpenClaw migrated its own secrets.
-I told it what I wanted, it installed the BWS CLI, created the secrets, updated the config, and set up the Keychain integration.
+OpenClaw migrated its own secrets, which I find genuinely interesting.
+I told it what I wanted, and it installed the BWS CLI, created the secrets, updated the config, and set up the Keychain integration.
+An AI agent securing its own API keys.

 Takeaway